kianryan/kianryan.github.io/_posts/2012-02-29-sql-server-2008-r2-reporting-services-503-error.md

 ---
 I was up til 2am on this one.

-A client&#8217;s relatively shiny-new SQL Server 2008 R2 Reporting Services Express install was failing to start.
+A client’s relatively shiny-new SQL Server 2008 R2 Reporting Services Express install was failing to start.
 Pinging the relevant URLs:

 <pre>http://server/reports
 http://server/reportserver
 </pre> Was continually responding with a 503 error.
-No further detail, just a HTTP 503 response, which translates to &#8220;Service unavailable&#8221;.
-The Windows &#8220;Report Server&#8221; service was running, and started/stopped just fine.
-My normal response to this kind of problem is to start looking at logs &#8211; Windows logs were all clear.
+No further detail, just a HTTP 503 response, which translates to “Service unavailable”.
+The Windows “Report Server” service was running, and started/stopped just fine.
+My normal response to this kind of problem is to start looking at logs – Windows logs were all clear.
 I

-[googled around the subject](http://www.google.co.uk/?q=503+http+reporting+services#hl=en&safe=off&output=search&sclient=psy-ab&q=503+http+reporting+services&pbx=1&oq=&aq=&aqi=&aql=&gs_sm=&gs_upl=&bav=on.2,or.r_gc.r_pw.r_cp.r_qf.,cf.osb&fp=3348566163251111&biw=1160&bih=723), which gave several &#8220;poke and pray&#8221; solutions, not too helpful.
+[googled around the subject](http://www.google.co.uk/?q=503+http+reporting+services#hl=en&safe=off&output=search&sclient=psy-ab&q=503+http+reporting+services&pbx=1&oq=&aq=&aqi=&aql=&gs_sm=&gs_upl=&bav=on.2,or.r_gc.r_pw.r_cp.r_qf.,cf.osb&fp=3348566163251111&biw=1160&bih=723), which gave several “poke and pray” solutions, not too helpful.

 To fix a problem like this, you need logs.
-Every _single_ StackOverflow, or forum response to this problem should read &#8220;check what&#8217;s going on in your logs&#8221;.
-You don&#8217;t diagnose a medical condition without some evidence to back it up.
+Every _single_ StackOverflow, or forum response to this problem should read “check what’s going on in your logs”.
+You don’t diagnose a medical condition without some evidence to back it up.
 You need data.

 A few responses pointed to this [MSDN article](http://msdn.microsoft.com/en-us/library/ms159778.aspx) which gives you details for turning on HTTP event logging.
 Genius!
 Except that all you get is a line which reads: